hpi-epic/BP2021/README.md

 Git: Python was not found; run without arguments to install from the Microsoft Store, or disable this shortcut from Settings > Manage App Execution Aliases
 ```

-while trying to commit, the cause is most likely `pre-commit` trying to access a Python version not in you venv.
+while trying to commit, the cause is most likely `pre-commit` trying to access a Python version not in your venv.

-Solution: Check the App execution Aliases, and if no Python verison is present, install it from the Microsoft Store.
+Solution: Check the App execution Aliases, and if no Python version is present, install it from the Microsoft Store.
 You do not need to disable the alias.

 ---